keplergl/kepler.gl/README.md

 By default, kepler.gl uses mapbox-gl.js to render its base maps.
 You can create a free account at [mapbox][mapbox] and create a token at [www.mapbox.com/account/access-tokens][mapbox-token].

-If you replaced kepler.gl default map styles with your own, and they are not Mapbox styles. `mapboxApiAccessToken` will not be reuiqred.
+If you replaced kepler.gl default map styles with your own, and they are not Mapbox styles. `mapboxApiAccessToken` will not be required.

 Read more about [Custom Map Styles][custom-map-styles].